New York bars, restaurants to be take-out only: Mayor

 "I will sign an Executive Order limiting restaurants, bars and cafes to food take-out and delivery," city mayor Bill de Blasio said in a statement, calling for "a wartime mentality".

-"Nightclubs, movie theaters, small theater houses, and concert venues must all close."
+"Nightclubs, movie theatres, small theatre houses, and concert venues must all close."

+"The virus can spread rapidly through the close interactions New Yorkers have in restaurants, bars and places where we sit close together," de Blasio said.
+"We have to break that cycle."

+The mayor said it was not a decision he was making lightly.

 New York has already banned gatherings of more than 500 people, including in Broadway theatres.